-Steve Osunsami is an award-winning correspondent for ABC News based in the network’s Southern Bureau in Atlanta, contributing reports to “World News with Diane Sawyer," "Good Morning America," and other ABC News broadcasts and platforms.
-He began his network career at ABC News in April 1997, as a correspondent for NewsOne, ABC’s affiliate news service.
+Steve Osunsami is an award-winning correspondent for ABC News based in the network’s Southern Bureau in Atlanta, contributing reports to “World News with David Muir,” “Good Morning America,” “Nightline,” and other ABC News broadcasts and platforms.
+He began his network career at ABC News in April 1997 as a correspondent for NewsOne, ABC’s affiliate news service.

-In 1998 Osunsami began filing reports for “World News Tonight with Peter Jennings,” primarily covering the southeastern U.S. Among his many assignments, Osunsami reported from New Orleans during Hurricane Katrina in 2005 and then followed the rebuilding efforts along the Gulf Coast.
-He also covered the search for and capture of accused serial bomber Eric Robert Rudolph, the 2000 presidential election recount in Florida, the legal fight that surrounded six black teenagers known as the Jena 6 in 2007, the fall of South Carolina Governor Mark Sanford in 2009, the sex-coercion allegations against Mega-Church leader Eddie Long, the 2011 tornados that killed more 200 people in Alabama, and more than two dozen hurricanes over the last decade.
+In 1998, Osunsami began filing reports for “World News Tonight with Peter Jennings,” primarily covering the southeastern U.S. Among his stories, he has reported on major weather including Hurricane Katrina and the rebuilding efforts after the storm ravaged New Orleans; the 2011 Alabama tornados that killed more than 200 people; and over two dozen hurricanes during the last decade.
+He has also covered the search for and capture of Olympic Park bomber and terrorist Eric Robert Rudolph, the 2000 presidential election recount in Florida, and the fall of South Carolina Governor Mark Sanford in 2009.

-He was a correspondent for the Emmy award winning broadcast of “ABC 2000: The Millennium,” and has received multiple awards for his work from the National Association of Black Journalists and the Columbia School of Journalism.
+Osunsami was a correspondent for the Emmy® Award-winning broadcast of “ABC 2000: The Millennium,” and has received multiple awards for his work from the National Association of Black Journalists and the Columbia School of Journalism.

 « Read Less